Localized deformation for initial data sets with the dominant energy condition: Proof of Theorem and higher regularity

 solves the nonlinear equation.
 That is, $(f, X)$ satisfies the quasi-linear elliptic system

-Because elements in $\zeta K$ are smooth with compact support, using the initial regularity $(f, X)\in \mathcal{B}_4 \times \mathcal{B}_4$, along with bootstrapping, one can get the higher-order estimates and boundary decay, cf. \cite[Sec.
-3.7]{Corvino-Eichmair-Miao:2013}; this method produces the $C^{\infty}$-regularity statement as well. \end{proof}
+along with the desired estimate.
+Because elements in $\zeta K$ are smooth with compact support, using the initial regularity $(f, X)\in \mathcal{B}_4 \times \mathcal{B}_3$, along with bootstrapping, one can get higher-order estimates and boundary decay, by applying the estimates in Remark~\ref{remark:higher-order} to the quasi-linear system, cf. \cite[Sec.
+3.7]{Corvino-Eichmair-Miao:2013}.
+This yields the $C^{\infty}$-regularity statement as well.
+As for the compact support, we could proceed as in \cite[Sec.
+3.7]{Corvino-Eichmair-Miao:2013}, by replacing $\Omega$ with a precompact smooth subdomain $\Omega'$, suitably chosen so that (i) $\Omega'\supset\overline{\Omega_0} \cup \mathrm{supp}(\psi, V)$; (ii) $K$ restricts to the kernel of $(D\Phi^{W_0}_{(g_0, \pi_0)})^*$ on $\Omega'$; (iii) there is a diffeomorphism $F: \Omega\rightarrow \Omega'$ which is sufficiently close to the identity and restricts to the identity on $\Omega_0$. \end{proof}